GreatGodApollo/qsr/README.md

 * [Cobra](github.com/spf13/cobra)
 * [Chalk](github.com/ttacon/chalk)

-## Install
+## Compiling

-At the moment, you'll have to manually build the executable from the source, although this shouldn't be hard.
+To compile the executable from the source, it's extremely easy, and can be done in as little as 3 commands.

 You can follow these instructions to build:
 ```bash